-A middle aged guide to Ocean Beach Ibiza
+A middle aged guide to O Beach Ibiza

 We have often walked passed Ocean Beach in San Antonio, peered through the glass and once or twice even hopped up on the outside wall to have a nosey over the top, but personally we have never ventured through the doors.

-Being middle aged, a day at Ocean Beach we presumed was simply not for the likes of us.
-However, in August this year a group of dear friends (who are 10 years or more younger than us) had booked a bed and invited us along to experience all that is Ocean Beach.
+Being middle aged, a day at Ocean Beach or O Beach Ibiza as it is now known we presumed was simply not for the likes of us.
+However, in August this year a group of dear friends (who are 10 years or more younger than us) had booked a bed and invited us along to experience all that is O Beach.

 Everyone, and we really do mean everyone, from the security staff on the door, the reception staff, the waiters and waitresses, bar staff and entertainers they all welcomed us with beaming smiles, pleasantries and open arms.